SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 Let's examine a concrete example.
 We're going to look at the [Massachusetts Mega-Millions lottery](https://www.masslottery.com/games/draw-and-instants/mega-millions), chosen more for convenience and our Massachusetts chauvinism, than anything else.
+We'll assume the jackpot is never shared, i.e., there is always 1 winner (not actually the case).
 Furthermore, we'll simplify it down to just the maximum jackpot, ignoring all the smaller returns.
 (Those are present mostly to tease you into thinking you're making progress, not to be an actual reward.
 They complicate the analysis, without being illuminating.
 Games, like investments, that are made complicated by the seller are not made complicated to be in your favor!)

 Their web site as of 2024-Dec-14 gives us the following parameters:
 - The cost of a ticket is \$2.